joelouthan/Theologicus/src/confession-1689/1689-9-5-the-glorification-of-the-will.md

-# 1689 Baptist Confession of Faith, Chapter 9.5 The Glorification of the Will"
+# 1689 Baptist Confession of Faith, Chapter 9.5 The Glorification of the Will

 ## The Text

 >Psalm 17:15 (CSB) But I will see your face in righteousness; when I awake, I will be satisfied with your presence.